 - Commonwealth Care Alliance (CCA) One Care (Medicare-Medicaid Plan) is a health plan that contracts with both Medicare and the Commonwealth of Massachusetts MassHealth (Medicaid) program to provide benefits of both program to enrollees.
-Enrollment in the plan depends on contract renewal. - ❖ In the Commonwealth of Massachusetts, Commonwealth Care Alliance, Inc. does business as Commonwealth Care Alliance Massachusetts (CCA). - ❖ Limitations and restrictions may apply.
+Enrollment in the plan depends on contract renewal. - Limitations and restrictions may apply.
 For more information, call Member Services or read the CCA One Care Member Handbook.
 This means you may have to pay for some services and that you need to follow certain rules to have CCA One Care pay for your services. - The List of Covered Drugs (formulary), pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary. - Benefits may change on January 1 of each year. - Coverage under CCA One Care is qualifying health coverage called "minimum essential coverage."
 It satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
 Visit the Internal Revenue Service (IRS) website at www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information on the individual shared responsibility requirement.